Starbucks in DKR Stadium (Th: 2 to 5 pm)

 Interests: Book history, censorship, Spanish missions, cognitive mapping, museum studies, and exhibition design

-Doctoral Student in History; Assistant Director, Center for Middle Eastern Studies
+Doctoral Candidate in History; Assistant Director, Center for Middle Eastern Studies

 Education: MA, Middle Eastern Studies, The University of Texas at Austin